awsandy/EKS-Roadshow-Web/content/010_introduction/eks/stay_tuned.md

 Stay tuned as we continue the journey with EKS in the next module!

 Always ask questions!
-Feel free to ask them in person during this workshop, or any time on the official Kubernetes Slack channel accessible via http://slack.k8s.io/.
+Feel free to ask them in person during this roadshow, or any time on the official Kubernetes Slack channel accessible via http://slack.k8s.io/.